openrelik/openrelik.org/content/docs/designs/cloudmanager.md

 A workflow demonstrating using a cloud disk between an OpenRelik Worker (*Worker*) and the OpenRelik CloudManager (*CM*) would work as follows:

-1. W asks *CM* to make disk available (eg a GCE disk test) through an API call
+1. *Worker* asks *CM* to make disk available (eg a GCE disk test) through an API call
 2. *CM* uses cloud vendor tools to mount the disk as a block device on the *CM* machine
-   1. If the disk is already available it will lookup the disk to NBD port mapping.
+   * If the disk is already available it will lookup the disk to NBD port mapping.
 3. *CM* provides *Worker* with a tcp port on which it can NBD mount the remote block device
 4. *Worker* NBD mounts the remote block device locally as /dev/nbd0 using native linux nbd kernel support
 5. *Worker* processes the disk as if it is a normal block device
-6. When *Worker* is done it calls the umount API on the *CM*
+6. When *Worker* is done it calls the unmount API on the *CM*
 7. *CM* will check if the disk is used by any other *Worker* and unmount the disk using vendor cloud tools if it is not used anymore.

 [![imagen](/cloudmanager.png)](/cloudmanager.png)